 Developing innovative solutions under a holistic, nature-based approach that addresses multiple crises

-Nature can play a key role in helping us to address and solve complex societal and environmental challenges ranging from biodiversity loss to climate change.
-Nature-based solutions (NBS) conserve, manage, and restore ecosystems while creating co-benefits, such as promoting inclusive and sustainable economic growth and recreational opportunities, enhancing communities, and increasing resilience to environmental and climatic hazards.
+Nature can play a key role in helping us to address and solve complex societal and environmental challenges.
+Nature-based solutions (NBS) conserve, manage, and restore ecosystems while creating co-benefits, such as promoting sustainable economic growth and recreational opportunities, enhancing communities, and increasing resilience to environmental hazards.
 Nature-based solutions benefit both society and the natural environment upon which we all depend.

 Our Approach to Nature-Based Solutions

 By holistically assessing the suitability, feasibility, and effort of implementing nature-based solutions, we support partners in creating lasting societal and environmental benefits while reducing unintended consequences.
-RTI engages with local communities and Indigenous peoples to implement nature-based solutions that protect, restore, and manage ecosystems and their natural functions.
-Implementing NBS supports the sustainable use of natural resources, ecosystems, and aquatic systems and reduces community vulnerabilities from current and potential future risks related to environmental hazards arising from human and climatic drivers.
+RTI engages with communities to implement nature-based solutions that protect, restore, and manage ecosystems and their natural functions.
+Implementing NBS supports the sustainable use of natural resources, ecosystems, and aquatic systems and reduces impacts from current and potential future risks related to environmental hazards.

-These collaborations facilitate nature-based actions to address the gravest challenges of our time, including flooding and drought, biodiversity loss, and food security, many of which are driven by climate change.
+These collaborations facilitate nature-based actions to address environmental and weather-related challenges including flooding and drought, biodiversity loss, and food security.
 From regional, state, and watershed level planning to site-specific application and implementation, we tailor our tools and approaches to develop plans for implementing NBS and quantifying the environmental, ecological, and societal benefits.

 What we do to support nature-based solutions

-- Implement NBS projects that conserve, manage, and restore ecosystems, protect biodiversity, support economic growth, and help communities adapt to and mitigate climate change; and
+• Implement NBS projects that conserve, manage, and restore ecosystems, protect biodiversity, support economic growth, and help communities adapt to impacts; and

 Flood Resilience and Watershed Management in Louisiana

-RTI, in collaboration with The Nature Conservancy, is developing the NBS Explorer for the State of Louisiana to address an urgent and growing need to facilitate decision making about investments in NBS at the watershed scale.
+In collaboration with The Nature Conservancy, we are developing the NBS Explorer for the State of Louisiana to address an urgent and growing need to facilitate decision making about investments in NBS at the watershed scale.
 The NBS Explorer uses RTI’s Watershed Flow and Allocation (WaterFALL®) modeling to evaluate both primary and co-benefits of NBS implementation.
 Primary benefits include greater flood resilience.
 By reducing runoff of excess nitrogen, phosphorus, and sediments, co-benefits include improved water quality and better aquatic habitat for key recreational fish species.

 Supporting NBS-Friendly Policies in the Chesapeake Bay Watershed